CanduCore/Home/README.md

 This ELK server is configured to monitor the following machines:

 Web-1:10.0.0.5
 Web-2:10.0.0.6

-We have installed the following Beats on these machines:
+Filebeat is installed on the following machines:

-Web-1:10.0.0.5
+Web-1:10.0.0.5 (Web server A)

-Web-2:10.0.0.6
+Web-2:10.0.0.6 (Web server B)

-These Beats allow us to collect the following information from each machine:
+This Beat allows us to collect the following information from each machine:

-- **Filebeat** collects data about the file system.
+**Filebeat** collects data about the file system.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: